(For Yeshua's Followers)

 Shema, Yisrael — Hear, O Israel:

-To Jews, this command from Moses excludes all other persons and beings — especially Yeshua of Nazareth — from being in any way accepted as part of, related to, or identified with YHVH, the LORD God.
+To Jews, this command from Moses excludes all other persons and beings—especially Yeshua of Nazareth—from being in any way accepted as part of, related to, or identified with YHVH, the LORD God.

 For Jews, the Shema ("Listen, Hear, Obey") is not merely a commandment to obey God.
 It is a battle flag unfurled above the Jewish hilltop in defense of the oneness of God.

-This is life eternal, that they may know you, the only true God,
+This is life eternal, that they may know you, the only true God, and the one whom you have sent, Yeshua Messiah.

 This is clear: the New Testament is not "monotheistic" as later Rabbinic Judaism defined the term.
 Nor is it "monotheistic" in terms of the philosophical triadic formula composed by the Church Fathers.